-EDUC 621 Literacy Instruction and Adolescent Literature, Grades 5-12 information, vocabulary development, and the reading-writing connection.
+EDUC 621 Literacy Instruction and Adolescent Literature, Grades 5-12

+Students become proficient in identifying the factors affecting reading comprehension and in the use of appropriate strategies for developing comprehension.
+Emphasis is placed on correct preparation for successful reading, as well as in being able to read for information, vocabulary development, and the reading-writing connection.
 Students will use a variety of literature resources, including biographies, chapter fiction books, novels, poems and short stories.
 Ten hours of fieldwork required.
 3 credits.